 Rush Limbaugh Remembered

-A video that I didn’t include was Uncle Ray talking about one of his first encounters with high schooler Rush Limbaugh.
+Here is Uncle Ray talking about one of his first encounters with high schooler Rush Limbaugh.
 As soon as school would let out, Rush would run home and fire up his CB and monopolize Calling Channel 9, making it impossible for truckers and others in the community to communicate.

 [Channel 9 eventually became set aside for emergency use only.
 Truckers, who first migrated to Channel 10, moved to 19 about the time C.W.
 McCall’s song Convoy put two-way radio antennas on just about everything on the road.]